-A follow-up study to check the accuracy of the predictions is about a year away from publication, but the preliminary numbers look very similar, said Duffield.
+A follow-up study was done to check the accuracy of the predictions.
 People want to see wolves, and they come from all over the world to do so.
-And they bring money.
+And they bring money, said Duffield.

 For a motel owner who struggles during the dreaded “shoulder-season”-those months between the peak tourist seasons-wolves have been extremely good news.
 Three years ago, Gerlie Weinstein left her life in New Orleans as an English teacher to come to Cooke City to run a business and watch wildlife.
 Today, she owns the Alpine Motel in Cooke City.

 “My business has increased yearly, and increased from the business that the former owners did,” said Weinstein.
 “I came here because I watch wildlife and that’s what a lot of my clients do.”